krispenney/lecture-notes/BU491/lecture5.md

 - **Global Integration-National Responsiveness Framework**
   - y-axis: Efficiency benefits from global integration
-  - x-axis: Differentiation benefitsfrom national responsiveness
+  - x-axis: Differentiation benefits from national responsiveness

 **Multinational Flexibility**
 The ability of a company to manage the risks and exploit the opportunities that arise from the diversity and volatility of the global environment.